-The first time I heard that mole poblano was a chocolate sauce I was intrigued.
+I was intrigued when I heard that mole poblano was a chocolate sauce.
 I’ve never met a piece of chocolate I didn’t like.
-I mean, I literally have no standards (or self control) when it comes to chocolate.
+I mean, I literally have no standards (or self-control) when it comes to chocolate.
 But, when I learned that it’s usually served over meat I became skeptical.
 If you’ve never tried it before it’s hard for your palette to anticipate what such a concoction would taste like.

 Spoiler alert: Incredible.